 Neil opened his mouth to respond, but Andrew was right.
 He was the one being left behind.

-“Start a Sisterhood of the Traveling Pants pact or get matching tattoos if that’s what it’ll take to convince you,” Andrew added, slightly amused.
+“Start a Sisterhood of the Traveling Pants pact or get matching tattoos if that’s what it’ll take to convince you,” Andrew added, amused.
 He reached behind himself for the six pack they had brought, quickly unsheathing a knife to pop the cap off before taking a swig.

 Matching tattoos.
 Neil had to admit he liked the idea of having something permanent, something tangible to tie him to his Foxes.
 He wasn’t sure if the others would approve, and he idly wondered if the arguments started about what design they should choose would be worth it.
 Neil would be more than fine with a little orange fox on the inside of his wrist but-